 In the absence of monthly billing, greater time between billing cycles may mean that it is necessary for the utility to have an increased amount of days of cash on hand to ensure financial security.
 A general rule of thumb is that, at minimum, a utility should have enough cash on hand to get them through their billing period.
 Water and wastewater systems are enterprise funds, meaning that the revenue from rates should cover the cost of operation.
 However, when a utility bills less frequently, there is less regularity to when they are receiving revenue, provided that all their customers are on the same schedule.
 Having adequate days of cash on hand can become trickier if there are unexpected expenses or revenue shortfalls that come between longer billing periods.
 Unless a utility has a greater amount of cash on hand, they may run into issues if unforeseen expenses or revenue shocks occur.

 In short, there are several advantages to billing more frequently.
 Nevertheless, many utilities still choose to bill bi-monthly, quarterly, or semi-annually.
 While billing more frequently provides utilities with a more stable revenue stream, can help recognize issues with metering and detecting customer leaks, and may assist with customer-level budgeting, it comes at an added expense.
 Reading meters more frequently and distributing more frequent bills add administrative and personnel costs to the utility, which in some cases may not outweigh the financial benefits.
-Every utility should assess their customer base and their finances when considering billing frequency but should keep in mind the potential financial benefits and revenue stability of more regular billing.
+Every utility should assess their customer base and their finances when considering impacts of billing frequency but should keep in mind the potential financial benefits and revenue stability of more regular billing.

 Want more information on the impacts of billing frequency, utility finance, and management?
 Check out our helpful Tools to Assist Water Utilities with Financial Decision-Making